Improving school readiness through ongoing support and bite-size engagement

 Parents and practitioners receive 3 weekly messages with activities and instructions around a theme that is aligned to the National Curriculum Framework.
 In addition, they also receive weekly inspirational content, and can access a resource section that includes a selection of stories from Nal’iBali to read to children at any time.

-The results of the pilot have been very encouraging, and CareUp will be piloted at 50 additional sites in 2017 and will soon be available in Zulu as well.
+The results of the pilot have been very encouraging, and CareUp was piloted at 50 additional sites in 2017 and is now available in isiZulu.